Martingale Theory

 1.1 Information and Filtrations

-Randomness evolves over time.
-We model the accumulation of information using a Filtration.
-Definition (Filtration): A filtration is an increasing sequence of sub--algebras such that:
+We model how information piles up over time with a filtration.
+Definition (Filtration).
+A filtration is an increasing sequence of sub--algebras with

-- Natural Filtration: .
-The history of the process itself.
+- Natural filtration. and it is the -algebra spun up by the history of the process itself.

-Definition (Adapted Process): A sequence is adapted to if is -measurable for all .
-(You know the value of at time ).
+Definition (Adapted Process).
+A sequence is adapted to when is -measurable for every , and this means the value of is set by the information you have at time .

 1.2 Martingales, Submartingales, Supermartingales

-Definition: An adapted sequence is a martingale with respect to if:
+Definition.
+An adapted and integrable sequence is a martingale with respect to when

 1.3 Canonical Examples

-- Simple Symmetric Random Walk: where with probability . .
-(Martingale).
+- Simple Symmetric Random Walk. where with probability each. and this is a martingale.

-- Polya’s Urn: An urn has red and green balls.
-Pick one, return it plus another of the same color.
-Let be the fraction of red balls at time . is a Martingale.
-Since is bounded , it converges.
-Remarkably, the limit is not deterministic but follows a Beta distribution.
+- Polya’s Urn.
+An urn holds red and green balls and you pick one and return it along with another of the same color.
+Let be the fraction of red balls at time and then is a martingale.
+Because is bounded in it converges almost surely, and the limit follows a Beta distribution and does not pile up at a point.

-- Likelihood Ratios: Let and be probability measures.
-Let be the Radon-Nikodym derivative restricted to the first observations.
-Under measure , is a nonnegative Martingale.
+- Likelihood Ratios.
+Let and be probability measures and let be the Radon-Nikodym derivative cut down to the first observations.
+Under measure the is a nonnegative martingale.

 2. Doob’s Decomposition

-Every submartingale (favorable game) can be uniquely decomposed into a purely random martingale part (fluctuations) and a predictable increasing part (drift).
-This is the discrete-time analogue of the Doob-Meyer Decomposition.
+Every submartingale splits uniquely into a martingale piece that holds the fluctuations and a predictable increasing piece that holds the drift.
+This is the discrete-time version of the Doob-Meyer Decomposition.

-Let be a submartingale.
-Then there exists a unique decomposition where:
+Let be a submartingale and there is a unique decomposition where

 - is a martingale.